Menu

 Welcome to Key Stage One.

-Our main theme this Spring term is “School Days”.
+Our main theme this Autumn term is “Coastline”.

 The children will be enjoying a range of fiction, non-fiction and poetry texts based around our theme.